en

 pdf417 barcode sample

 In PDF417, PDF stands for Portable Data File, while 417 means that each pattern in the code consists of 4 bars and spaces in a pattern that is 17 units long.
-Introduced in 1991, this barcode is the most popular of all barcodes ever used for identity documents—it can be found in almost 900 of them.
+Introduced in 1991, this barcode is the most popular of all barcodes ever used for identity documents.
+It can be found in almost 900 of them.

-Based on our experience, PDF417 is among the most demanding types among the 2D barcodes used in documents.
+Based on our experience, PDF417 is among the most demanding types among the barcodes used in ID documents.
 The thing is its extremely high density.
 Any physical bend or perspective distortion during capture can create significant reading challenges, because distinguishing its rows and columns is crucial for extracting the correct data.

 With the growing popularity of smartphones, PDF417 is starting to lose its appeal because of its rectangular shape.
-Square barcodes are inherently more mobile-friendly, because their centered alignment minimizes distortion during capture.
+Square barcodes are more mobile-friendly, because their centered alignment minimizes distortion during capture.

 pdf417 barcode in different ID document types

-Examples of ID documents with PDF417 in them: Egyptian passport, Uganda ID card, Arizona driver’s license
+Examples of ID documents with PDF417 in them: Egyptian passport, Uganda ID card, Arizona driver’s license.

 QR code